 WHY STUDY HEBREW?

-Hebrew courses develop language competence and cultural sensitivity.
+The Intermediate Proficiency Certificate along with courses in Hebrew develop language competence and cultural sensitivity.
 Drexel’s Hebrew program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including international study abroad programs and co-op placements.
 Hebrew has 9 million speakers, and is the official language of Israel.

 According to the 2015 Bloomberg Innovation Index (an annual country ranking that measures research and development, tech education, patents and tech prowess), Israel ranked fifth overall from their 30th ranking a year prior.
 This remarkable growth makes learning Hebrew a wise investment.